 Monahan's goal in OT gives Flames 5-4 win over Avalanche

+Monahan's goal in OT gives Flames 5-4 win over AvalancheCalgary Flames left wing Milan Lucic, left, is hugged by defenseman Rasmus Andersson after center Sean Monahan scored the winning goal in overtime of an NHL hockey game against the Colorado Avalanche Monday, Dec.
+9, 2019, in Denver.
+The Flames won 5-4 in overtime.
+(AP Photo/David Zalubowski)

-DENVER — The Calgary Flames have traded controversy for good fortune and turned their season around.
+DENVER (AP) -- The Calgary Flames have traded controversy for good fortune and turned their season around.
 They even found a way to beat the Colorado Avalanche.

 Sean Monahan scored 2:09 into overtime and the Flames rebounded after losing a two-goal lead to beat the Avalanche 5-4 on Monday night.